haraldtv/math-library/README.md

 ### Linux
 > gcc main.c matrix.c graph.c -o -lm math-library
 ### Mac
-> IF using gcc the snippet for linux should work
+If using gcc the snippet for linux should work